vinayh2/priceApp/README.md

   - Input : Symbol, StartDate and EndDate
   - PriceIndicators to select - Open, Close, High, Low
-  - Output : Line Charts for each indicator from JSON data
+  - Output : Line Charts for each indicator from JSON data Used Chart.js library for charting in HTML/JS

 # PriceApp - backend REST service
   - REST api : /priceService/:symbol/:startDate/:endDate
-  - Output : JSON dataset for given date range price indicators for the symbol
+  - Output : JSON dataset for given date range price indicators for the symbol Used sparkJava microframework for simple REST api functionality

 # How to Run